ember-learn/cli-guides/README.md

 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

+If you follow this strategy above, as you save changes to the markdown files of this repository, your locally served app should update.

 ### Adding more things to the table of contents

 See `pages.yaml` in the cli-guides-source.
 Whatever has a url of index will be what is shown for the top level path, like `/tutorial/`.
 There must be an `index.md` under each topic.

 ### Deploying

-See instructions on the [cli-guides-app](https://github.com/ember-learn/cli-guides-source) README.
+See instructions on the [cli-guides-app](https://github.com/ember-learn/cli-guides-app) README.